Everyone has questions. Here are the most common questions.

 Whatever is on your mind or whatever you are struggling with.
-Your assigned mental heath professional will also ask questions to help them learn what you want help with or what you want to improve in your life.
+Your assigned mental health professional will also ask questions to help them learn what you want help with or what you want to improve in your life.

 I am nervous to meet with my assigned mental health professional.
 Is this normal?

 It is totally normal to be nervous.
 We would be surprised if you are not.
 You are meeting us for the first time, which can be pretty scary for some individuals to talk with someone they don't know.
 Our staff is well-trained to help you feel welcomed and comfortable.

 I need to change my scheduled appointment.
 How do I change my appointment?